devhalls/spo-operational-scripts/README.md

 # COPY: tx.signed to your producer node
 # PRODUCER: Submit the signed transaction
 scripts/tx.sh submit

+# COLD: Now you have registered your pool, get your pool.id
+scripts/pool.sh get_pool_id

+# COPY: pool.id to your producer node, and to your replay node
 ```

 ### Edit topology and restart the producer